BenoitCorsini/music-patterns/README.md

     <img width="100%" src="figures/figure.png"/>
 </p>

-All figures created by this algorithm look like the one above: the horizontal axis corresponds to groups of songs (here the 5 closest neighbours) and the vertical axis corresponds to some metric on these groups (here the year of release).
+All figures created by this algorithm look like the one above: the horizontal axis corresponds to groups of songs (here the neighbourhoods of songs) and the vertical axis corresponds to some metric on these groups (here the year of release).
 The blue dots and blue bars represent the distribution of the main subject of interest (here the year of release of the songs).
 The red bars usually give extra information on these groups (here the average distance between songs).
 Finally, the yellow stars represent a special element of this group of songs (here the center of the neighbourhood).
-More information on these figures and various types of results can be find in the [article](https://www.math.mcgill.ca/bcorsini/math/articles/similarity_of_structures_in_popular_music.pdf).
+More information on these figures and the different types of results can be found in the [article](https://www.math.mcgill.ca/bcorsini/math/articles/similarity_of_structures_in_popular_music.pdf).

 ## Contact and information